 Gender harassment is not new to me.
 When I began my cardiology training in London, peers advised me that I was making a poor career choice: “You want to be a cardiologist, a woman, and you’re Black?
 You must be crazy!”

 Today, 40 years later, women receive a similar message that they “don’t belong,” albeit less explicitly.
-Instead, women see few female scientific leaders - and compared to men they receive , , and fewer career-advancement opportunities.
+Instead, women see few female scientific leaders - and compared to men they receive lower salaries, smaller start-up packages, and fewer career-advancement opportunities.
 Our institutional systems are inadequate to integrate life and work, and women face ongoing implicit bias at seemingly every turn.
 These influences are still with us in 2018 because they are rooted in the culture of science.
 As such, they continue to perpetuate a lack of diversity.
 To offer another personal example that occurred very recently: An undergraduate premed student I mentor confided in me that one of her professors suggested that she might consider freezing her eggs if she wanted to combine a career in science with motherhood.
 This is not the first time I have heard this.

-Research confirms that the consequences of gender harassment on a woman’s psychological, mental, and physical and decisions are just as profound as other less common forms of sexual harassment: unwanted sexual attention, which includes verbal or physical unwelcomed sexual advances; and sexual coercion, when favorable professional or educational treatment is conditioned on sexual activity.
-The NASEM report’s is for institutions to prevent sexual harassment by heightening their attention to their organizational structures and workplace climates, with the urgent goal of eradicating all tolerance for gender harassment, diffusing gender-based inequities and power differentials, and eliminating the gender leadership gap.
+Research confirms that the consequences of gender harassment on a woman’s psychological, mental, and physical health and career decisions are just as profound as other less common forms of sexual harassment: unwanted sexual attention, which includes verbal or physical unwelcomed sexual advances; and sexual coercion, when favorable professional or educational treatment is conditioned on sexual activity.
+The NASEM report’s overarching recommendation is for institutions to prevent sexual harassment by heightening their attention to their organizational structures and workplace climates, with the urgent goal of eradicating all tolerance for gender harassment, diffusing gender-based inequities and power differentials, and eliminating the gender leadership gap.

 As a physician-scientist and cardiologist, I can’t help but consider preventive medicine as an apt metaphor.
 An unhealthy workplace climate - one in which gender-harassing behaviors go unchecked - is analogous to leaving a patient’s high cholesterol or diabetes untreated and expecting no consequences for her/his heart disease.
 We know that management of risk factors is a key part of a preventing chronic disease that arises from these risk factors.
 I argue that the same is a key part of preventing gender harassment: institutions must identity risk factors and eliminate them.
-If you’ve read my and , you know that my approach to workforce diversity – one strongly endorsed by NIH senior leadership – is to identify and correct elements of the scientific culture that are necessary to create inclusive and equitable workplace climates, which in turn foster high-quality science and career advancement.
+If you’ve read my previous blogs and publications on workforce diversity, you know that my approach to workforce diversity – one strongly endorsed by NIH senior leadership – is to identify and correct elements of the scientific culture that are necessary to create inclusive and equitable workplace climates, which in turn foster high-quality science and career advancement.

 Creating Inclusive Excellence at NIH